eshull/airline/README.md

 * As a user I want to browse flights to new places
 * As a user I want to subscribe to Airline information
 * As a user I want to find contact info for customer service
 * As a user I want to see a list of places the Airline flies to

+## Functionality
+* Currently displays all destinations on passengers
+* Destinations are hard coded into program

 ## Development server